Traditional open back surgery for spinal stenosis treatment

 When most people consider surgery for spinal stenosis, they think about traditional open back surgery.
 Open back surgery is typically performed in the hospital and requires several days of postoperative hospitalization for recovery.
 The total recovery time is usually six months to a year.

-During open back surgery or traditional back surgery, a long incision (usually 5 to 6 inches) is made through the muscles and soft tissues to access the affected part of the spine.
+During open back surgery or traditional back surgery, a long incision is made and cut through the muscles and soft tissues to access the affected part of the spine.
 The surgeon then removes any bone matter or tissue causing nerve or spinal cord pressure.
-If necessary, an implant will be inserted to stabilize the spine if a significant amount of bone matter or tissue was removed.
+If necessary, an implant will be inserted to stabilize the spine if a significant amount of bone matter, disc material or other tissue was removed.
 This is considered a fusion surgery.

 Minimally invasive alternatives

-At Laser Spine Institute, we offer a safer and effective alternative to traditional open back surgery with our minimally invasive spine surgery.
-Our surgeries come in two facets: minimally invasive decompression surgery and minimally invasive stabilization surgery.
+At Laser Spine Institute, we offer a safer and effective alternative to traditional open back surgery with our minimally invasive spine surgery.^ We perform two main types of procedures: minimally invasive decompression and minimally invasive stabilization surgeries

-Consult your physician to determine the cause of your spinal stenosis and the best conservative treatment options available for your condition.
-If conservative, non-surgical treatments fail to provide you with pain relief, contact Laser Spine Institute for more information about whether you are a candidate for our minimally invasive, outpatient procedures.
+Consult your doctor to determine the cause of your spinal stenosis and the best conservative treatment options available for your condition.
+However, if weeks or months of conservative nonsurgical treatments have been unable to provide you with pain relief, contact Laser Spine Institute today.